-$$Q_M^d = S - Sb \cdot P_M,$$
+$$Q_M^d = S - Sb \cdot P_M$$

-- Calculate, and depict in a price-quantity diagram, the effective marginal revenues of this monopolist, considering the exporting opportunity. - Calculate, and depict in a price-quantity diagram, the optimal amount of goods that the monopolist will choose to sell to the domestic market and the optimal amount of goods the monopolist will export in the absence of transportation costs.
+- Calculate, and depict in a price-quantity diagram, the effective marginal revenues of this monopolist, considering the exporting opportunity. - Calculate, and depict in a price-quantity diagram, the optimal amount of goods that the monopolist will choose to sell to the domestic market and the optimal amount of goods the monopolist will export in the absence of transport costs.

-- Now suppose there are transportation costs $\tau = \frac{1}{2}c$ per unit shipped across borders.
+- Now suppose there are transport costs $\tau = \frac{1}{2}c$ per unit shipped across borders.
 Calculate and depict monopoly profits from exports.
-[Hint: Note that, in contrast to the case in class, these transportation costs will shift and not turn the parent company's marginal cost curve for exported goods.] - Alternatively, the monopoly can open a foreign subsidiary and sell to the world market from the new location at no transportation cost.
+[Hint: Note that, in contrast to the case in class, these transport costs will shift and not turn the parent company's marginal cost curve for exported goods.
+A useful alternative way to approach the problem is to shift down the foreign price by the transport cost.] - Alternatively, the monopoly can open a foreign subsidiary and sell to the world market from the new location at no transport cost.
 Calculate and depict profits at the foreign subsidiary.
 If there are some fixed costs to open a foreign subsidiary, how large can they be at most to make horizontal FDI worthwhile?